SystemCraftsman/debezium-demo/README.md

 ### Deploy a Kafka Connect for Debezium

-Now it's time to create a Kafka Connect cluster via using Strimzi custom resources.Since Strimzi Kafka CLI is not capable of creating connect objects yet at the time of writing this article we will create it by using the sample resources in the demo project.
+Now it's time to create a Kafka Connect cluster via using Strimzi custom resources.
+Since Strimzi Kafka CLI is not capable of creating connect objects yet at the time of writing this article we will create it by using the sample resources in the demo project.

 Create a custom resource like the following: